 Gymnasts perform two vaults, a bar and beam routine, plus a floor routine to instrumental music.
 Each girl competes an individualized routine with music of their choosing.

 Team members receive individual scores on each event, their all around score, and at competitions with multiple teams, their team score and ranking.

 At the beginning of the competitive season, the Xcel Platinum & Diamond team attends a practice meet at Spokane Gymnastics where they receive their scores with basic information on deductions from the judges.
 Besides an opportunity to get their jitters out in a supportive and encouraging environment, the purpose of this meet is for the gymnasts and their families to receive feedback and get clarity from the same officials who will judge future meets throughout the northwest.

-Xcel Diamond is the highest level in the Xcel program.
+Xcel Sapphire is the highest level in the Xcel program.
 While that is the highest level, each gymnast has an opportunity to keep growing their skills and adding more complex gymnastics into their routines.
 This is based on coach recommendation; factors include maturity, skills, the commitment and goals of the athlete and their support network, and ultimately what is in the best interest of each individual gymnast.
 It is not unusual for athletes to continue with the same team for multiple seasons.